TransVG: End-to-End Visual Grounding with Transformers: Related Work

 \textbf{Transformer in Vision-Language Tasks.} Motivated by the powerful pre-trained model of BERT~\cite{devlin2018bert}, some researchers start to investigate visual-linguistic pre-training (VLP) ~\cite{chen2020uniter,li2020oscar,lu2019vilbert,su2019vl,yang2020tap} to jointly represent images and texts.
 In general, these models take the object proposals and text as inputs, and devise several transformer encoder layers for joint representation learning.
 Plenty of pre-training tasks are introduced, including image-text matching (ITM), word-region alignment (WRA), masked language modeling (MLM), masked region modeling (MRM), \emph{etc.}

-Despite with similar base units (\ie transformer encoder layers), the goal of VLP is to learn a generalizable vision-language representation with large-scale data to facilitate down-stream tasks.
-In contrast, we focus on developing a novel transformer-based visual grounding framework, and learning to perform homogeneous multi-modal fusion and reasoning with a small amount of visual grounding data.
+Although with similar base units (\ie transformer encoder layers), the goal of VLP is to learn a generalizable vision-language representation with large-scale data to facilitate down-stream tasks.
+In contrast, we focus on developing a novel transformer-based visual grounding framework, and learning to perform homogeneous multi-modal reasoning with a small amount of visual grounding data.